 The BINOM.INV function uses the following arguments:

-- Trials (required argument) – It is the number of Bernoulli trials.
+- Trials (required argument) – This is the number of Bernoulli trials.
 That is, it is the number of independent trials that are to be done.
-Excel will truncate the value to an integer if we provide it in decimal.
+Excel will truncate the value to an integer if we provide it in decimal form.

-- Probability_s (required argument) – It is the probability of success in a single trial.
+- Probability_s (required argument) – This is the probability of success in a single trial.

-- Alpha (required argument) – It is the probability of Cumulative Binomial distribution.
+- Alpha (required argument) – This is the probability of Cumulative Binomial distribution.
 It should be between 0 and 1.